Morning after pill

 I've missed a pill, do I need emergency contraception?

-The risk of getting pregnant after missing pills (including at the beginning of a pack, i.e. starting a pack late) depends on how many pills are missed and when in the pack the pills are missed.
+The risk of getting pregnant after missing contraceptive pills (including at the beginning of a pack, i.e. starting a pack late) depends on how many pills are missed and when in the pack the pills are missed.

 Ordinary contraceptive pills (mini pill information below)

-If you forget to take a pill, and it's not more than 24 hours late, it is fine – take it as soon as you remember.
+If you forget to take a pill, and it's not more than 24 hours late, it is fine - take it as soon as you remember.
 If it is more than 24 hours late, this is called a missed pill.
 This is still not a problem.
-Take the missed pill as soon as possible (even if means taking two pills at once) and you are still protected.
+Take the missed pill as soon as possible (even if this means taking two pills at once) and you are still protected.
 Just continue taking the rest of the pack and your seven-day pill-free break as usual.

 Missing 2 or more pills (or starting a pack 2 or more days late) can mean the contraceptive is not effective.
 This is true of the start of the pack.
 It will have been 9 days since your last pill and the hormone levels will have decreased such that the ovaries are not suppressed and may release an egg.